r3h6/TYPO3.EXT.oauth2_server/Documentation/QuickStart/Integration.rst

 Setup template
 ==============

-Include the TypoScript template provided by this extension or use the site set in TYPO3 v13.
+Include the TypoScript template provided by this extension or use the site sets in TYPO3 v13.